PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 44

+use CGAffineTransform to scale, rotate, sheared Path or view.
+Notice, it use radian for rotation, degree to radian can be translate by pi/180, e.i. every 180 degree for one pi radian.

+we can use ImagePaint() for border, stroke, fill, background.
+ImagePaint() give us a way to control our image when use it as background or fill a border.
+It use three parameters, a image, sourceRect, scale.
+The last two got default of a CGRect(x:0,y:0, width:1, height: 1) (that is the whole image, x y specify where does the rect start), and scale: 1.

+SwiftUI use Core Animation for default rendering.
+However, when thing got complex using .drawingGroup() modifier will use another rendering framework of apple named Meta.Meta is fast, but only recommend when Core Animation caused performance issue.
+///////////

 SwiftUI Day 43

 Introduced Path view, Path() take a closure which accpet one parameter, Path.
 Ex: Path{ path in dosomething with path}.
 We can use this with CGPoint to hardcore a graph in our UI but there is a better way.